etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 We can then use the public IPv4 address to access the website.
 To stop the instance, we can right click the instance and `Stop Instance`.
 To get rid of the instance, choose `Terminate Instance`.

 Note that if we stop an instance and restart it again, the public IPv4 **is going to change**.
+The private IPv4 will not change.